Neill3d/OpenMoBu/Src/Projects/manager_References/ReadMe.txt

  References Manager

- Main functionality is wraped into python scripts
+ Main functionality is warped into python scripts

- Reference Manager also depends on shadingGraph cmd application to extract shaders graph xml from fbx files.
+ Reference Manager also depends on shadingGraph cmd application which extracts shaders graph xml from fbx files.

  Sergei <Neill3d> Solokhin 2018